datacraft-dsc/starfish-py/docs/source/register_asset_squid.rst

 Create an Asset
 ---------------

-We now want to create an Ocean asset to register on the block chain, and store it's metadata with the meta storage service.
+We now want to create a Starfish asset to register on the block chain.

 First we need to create a data asset, using the a URL of an actual asset.
 In this case we are going to use an image of a mantaray from the OceanProtocol web site.